 Create an interview kit for a new job

 To access the interview kit for a new job, navigate to the Add icon in the upper right-hand corner and select Create a Job from the dropdown menu.

 Follow the on-screen instructions to create a new job and provide job details.
 When finished, click Create Job & Continue.

-Configure your Scorecard and click This looks good, NEXT until you reach the Interview Plan configuration page.
+Configure your scorecard and click Next to reach the Interview Plan configuration page.

 Depending on whether you are working from a sample template, blank template, or a custom job template, the Interview Plan configuration page may or may not have pre-populated stages in your interview pipeline.

 To access the interview kit for a specific interview, hover over the interview kit and click either the Edit icon to make changes, or the Delete icon to remove the interview kit from the interview plan entirely.

 Access an interview kit for an existing job

 If your organization's hiring team needs to edit an interview kit for an existing job, navigate to the job profile (All Jobs > Job Name) and click Job Setup from the job page navigation bar.
 From the Job Setup page, navigate to Interview Plan on the left-hand panel.